Most people have no clue what they want to do in life. And this terrifies them.

 The same thing applies to happiness.
 When you’re happy, everything is awesome.
 But as soon as that feeling slips away, you’re left confused and sad that it’s gone.
 So you try finding a way to get that amazing feeling back once again.

-It’s like a drug.
-The effects are temporary and you will do anything for another fix.
+Happiness is a drug.
+It makes you feel amazing for a while, but the effects are temporary and you will do anything for another fix.

 But most of life is not happiness.
 Most days are boring and unexceptional.
 For every happy moment, you will experience four moments of pain and agony.
 For every “honeymoon phase” you go through in a relationship that makes you feel extremely good, you will experience a fight or a breakup that will make you feel extremely bad.